Colorado-State-University-CMB/Code-club/README.md

-# Code-club
+# qCMB Code-club
-Code club: a meeting group for help on bio coding and analysis.
+qCMB Code club: a meeting group for help on bio coding and analysis.
 Currently, we informally sit down and discuss coding approaches, provide help, and point to resources.

 **When and Where:** AZ E210, Fridays 12:00pm-2pm.